eriksquires/DuckDB-With-R/README.md

 to read external databases (postgres, mysql, etc), files (parquet, csv, etc.) and remote sources via httpfs.
 These may eliminate the initial need to do an external ETL and keep your work 100% inside of DuckDB and by extension in dbt.

-Postgres has at least a Foreign Data Wrapper which serves this purpose nicely.
+Postgres, as an example, has at least a Foreign Data Wrapper which serves this purpose nicely.

 Regardless of your data lake or desktop DB these options are all worth considering before reinventing the wheel with custom, brittle ETL